Best Credit Cards In Malaysia 2023

 How many credit cards can I apply for?

 There is no limit to the number of credit cards you can apply for from any bank.
-However, your chances of getting approved will depend on your income and other factors mentioned above.
+However, your chances of getting approved depend on your income and other factors such as your credit background.

-For anyone with a yearly income of RM36,000 and above, you can own as many credit cards as you want from multiple issuers.
+For anyone with a monthly income above RM3,000, you can own as many credit cards as you want from multiple issuers.

 What happens if I fail to repay my credit card on time?